nxsudarshan/javascript-server/CLIENT-SERVER.md

 #

 ## So what happens, exactly?
-#### Example : When we are requesting a web service from web server then how server will served our request ?
+**Example : When we are requesting a web service from web server then how server will served our request ?**
+When you type a web address into your browser (for our analogy that's like walking to the shop):

+1. The browser goes to the DNS server, and finds the real address of the server that the website lives on (you find the address of the shop).
+2. The browser sends an HTTP request message to the server, asking it to send a copy of the website to the client (you go to the shop and order your goods).
+This message, and all other data sent between the client and the server, is sent across your internet connection using TCP/IP.
+3. If the server approves the client's request, the server sends the client a "200 OK" message, which means "Of course you can look at that website!
+Here it is", and then starts sending the website's files to the browser as a series of small chunks called data packets (the shop gives you your goods, and you bring them back to your house).
+4. The browser assembles the small chunks into a complete website and displays it to you (the goods arrive at your door — new shiny stuff, awesome!).